-The National Japanese Canadian Digitization Strategy, developed in partnership with the Japanese Canadian Cultural Centre, will soon be finalized.
+The National Japanese Canadian Digitization Strategy, developed in partnership with the Japanese Canadian Cultural Centre, is now available for download!

 This strategy is an official policy that will be adopted by the NNMCC and JCCC to help identify and prioritize records from our collections for digitization.
 We share this strategy widely across Canada to encourage archives, museums, galleries, and heritage organizations to help us meet our goal to increase the preservation and access of records created by and about Japanese Canadians.